 Kyle

-There are regions in Scotland referred to as “Kyle.”
-The term “Kyle” is often used in Scottish toponymy to desribe areas located along the western coast of Scotland, particularly in Ayrshire.
+The term “Kyle” is used in various contexts in Scotland, particularly in the names of regions or areas, and is used to describe areas located along the western coast of Scotland, particularly in Ayrshire.
 There are two main regions known as North Kyle and South Kyle.

 It originally belonged to Sir Galleron, but Arthur annexed it and gave it to Gawain.
 Galleron arrived at a feast and challenged Gawain for ownership of the land.
 The fight ended in a draw, but Gawain graciously returned the country to Galleron anyway.